crystal-lang/crystal-book/docs/crystal_for_rubyists/README.md

 ### `for` loops

-`for` loops are not supported but you can add them via macro:
+`for` loops are not supported.
+Instead, we encourage you to use `Enumerable#each`.
+If you still want a `for`, you can add them via macro:

 ```crystal
 macro for(expr)